 9Climate Change Division, Environmental Protection Agency, Washington, District of Columbia 20460, United States

-10ExxonMobil Research and Engineering Company, Annandale, NJ, USA
+10ExxonMobil Research and Engineering Company, Spring, Texas, USA

 We quantify 2019 methane emissions in the contiguous U.S. (CONUS) at 0.25° × 0.3125° resolution by inverse analysis of atmospheric methane columns measured by the Tropospheric Monitoring Instrument (TROPOMI).
-A gridded version of the U.S. Environmental Protection Agency (EPA) methane inventory serves as the prior estimate for the inversion.
-We optimize emissions and quantify observing system information content through analytical minimization of a Bayesian cost function.
-We achieve high resolution with a reduced-rank characterization of the observing system that preserves information content by optimizing emissions only where observing system errors are sufficiently low.
-Our optimal (posterior) estimate of anthropogenic emissions in CONUS is 30.9 (30.0 - 31.8) Tg a-1, where the values in parentheses give the spread of an 8-member inversion ensemble.
-This is a 16% increase from the most recent EPA Greenhouse Gas Inventory (GHGI) estimate for CONUS in 2019 of 26.7 Tg a-1.
-We partition emissions by sector, with livestock emissions of 10.4 (10.0 - 10.7) Tg a-1, oil and gas of 10.4 (10.1 - 10.7) Tg a-1, coal of 1.5 (1.2 - 1.9) Tg a-1, landfills of 6.9 (6.4 - 7.5) Tg a-1, wastewater of 0.6 (0.5 - 0.7), and other sources of 1.1 (1.0 - 1.2) Tg a-1.
-Relative to the GHGI, we find a significant 53% increase for landfills and 29% decrease for coal.
-We attribute the increase in landfill emissions to overestimated recovery efficiencies at landfill gas collection facilities, underestimated emissions from leaks and other anomalous events, and overestimated decay of emission rates with time.
-We exploit the high resolution of our inversion to quantify emissions in the 48 states in CONUS.
-We compare the results to EPA’s new state-level inventories as well as to independent inventories produced by state agencies.
-Our posterior emissions are on average 38% larger than the EPA inventories in the largest 10 methane-producing states, with the largest upward adjustments in states with large oil and gas emissions and the largest downward adjustments in states with large contributions from coal emissions.
+A gridded version of the U.S. Environmental Protection Agency (EPA) Greenhouse Gases Inventory (GHGI) serves as the prior estimate for the inversion.
+We optimize emissions and quantify observing system information content through analytical minimization of a Bayesian cost function with eight ensemble members.
+We achieve high resolution with a reduced-rank characterization of the observing system to approximate the Jacobian matrix in a manner that optimally preserves information content.
+Our optimal (posterior) estimate of anthropogenic emissions in CONUS is 30.9 (30.0 - 31.8) Tg a-1, where the values in parentheses give the spread of the 8-member inversion ensemble.
+This is a 16% increase from the most recent EPA GHGI estimate of 26.7 Tg a-1 in 2019.
+We partition emissions by sector, with livestock emissions of 10.4 (10.0 - 10.7) Tg a-1, oil and gas of 10.4 (10.1 - 10.7) Tg a-1, coal of 1.5 (1.2 - 1.9) Tg a-1, landfills of 6.9 (6.4 - 7.5) Tg a-1, wastewater of 0.6 (0.5 - 0.7), and other anthropogenic sources of 1.1 (1.0 - 1.2) Tg a-1.
+Relative to the GHGI, we find the largest increase (53%) for landfills and a 29% decrease for coal.
+Comparison with bottom-up emission inventories from 73 individual landfills reported by the Greenhouse Gases Reporting Program (GHGRP) finds large difference that we attribute to excessive emission decay rates in the inventories, overestimated gas recovery efficiencies, and under-accounting of leaks.
+We exploit the high resolution of our inversion to quantify emissions in the 48 individual states in CONUS and compare to EPA’s new state-level inventories as well as to independent inventories produced by state agencies.
+Our posterior emissions are on average 38% larger than the EPA GHGI inventories in the largest 10 methane-producing states, with the largest upward adjustments in states with large oil and gas emissions and the largest downward adjustments in states with large contributions from coal emissions.
 We also calculate emissions for 95 geographically diverse urban areas in CONUS.
-Emissions for these urban areas are 42% larger than the GHGI compared to the 15% average correction over CONUS, with a 66% increase in the largest 10 methane-producing cities.
+Emissions for these urban areas are 42% larger than the GHGI, with a 66% increase in the largest 10 methane-producing cities.
 We attribute the discrepancy to underestimated landfill and gas distribution emissions.

 1 Introduction